noelframil/spain-tourism-map/README.md

 🔖 DOI: _to be added (Zenodo)_

 ### Cite this work
-Iglesias, N. F. (2025). *A Mini Hybrid SARIMAX–LSTM Framework for Spatiotemporal Tourism Forecasting*.
-Zenodo.
-DOI: _to be added_.

 ```bibtex
 @misc{iglesias2025mini-hybrid-sarimax-lstm,
   title        = {A Mini Hybrid {SARIMAX}--{LSTM} Framework for Spatiotemporal Tourism Forecasting},